puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_unix.markdown

 [auth.conf]: ./config_file_auth.html
 [short_settings]: ./config_important_settings.html#settings-for-agents-all-nodes
 [page on triggering puppet runs]: /pe/latest/orchestration_puppet.html
+[report]: /guides/reporting.html

 Puppet agent is the application that manages configurations on nodes.
 It requires a puppet master server to fetch configuration [catalogs][] from.
+(For more info, see [Overview of Puppet's Architecture](./architecture.html).)

 ## Supported Platforms